Mantana Morakul: Early life

-Mantana's name has been changed numerous times; when she was first born, his father was promoted in ranks, so Prapayurawongs changed to "Charoen" (เจริญ which means advanced) because she was born with her dad's prosperous.
-Times passed by when Mantana received a chance to play in The Banthomsin band of Phraya Aniruthatewa (Fuen Phuengboon); she used "Saengchamroen." as her name.
-She sang her first song in 1935,"KhaneungRak" sang along with "Saengsom Saengyakhom".
-In 1939 she practiced singing with Kru Sakhon Mitranont and later changed her name to "Churee.".
-In 1942 Plaek Phibunsongkhram changed her name to "Mantana."
+She changed names numerous times; when she was born, his father was promoted in ranks, so Prapayurawongs changed to "Charoen" (เจริญ which means advanced) because she was born with her dad prosperous.
+Times passed by when Mantana received a chance to play in The Banthomsin band of Phraya Aniruthatewa (Fuen Phuengboon); she used "Saengchamroen" as her name.
+She sang her first song in 1935, "KhaneungRak" sang along with "Saengsom Saengyakhom".
+In 1939 she practiced singing with Kru Sakhon Mitranont and later changed her name to "Churee".
+In 1942 Plaek Phibunsongkhram changed her name to "Mantana".